-In alcoholics the reward system latches onto alcohol as something very beneficial and urges us to drink when it is available or nearby.
-It recognises circumstances that yield alcohol and forms a new process for each of them, we call these “drinking triggers”, and each time we drink in a new circumstance then a new trigger is formed; we end up with thousands of them.
+In alcoholics the reward system latches onto alcohol as something very beneficial and it motivates us to drink whenever alcohol is available or nearby.
+It recognises circumstances that yield alcohol and forms a new process for each of them, we call these “drinking triggers”, and each time we drink in a new circumstance then a new drinking trigger is formed; we end up with thousands of them.
 But another feature of the reward system is that it reinforces successful triggers.
-If we were encouraged to seek alcohol by a trigger, and then did so, then this trigger was a successful one.
+If we were motivated towards alcohol by a trigger, and then did so, then this trigger was a successful one.
 Successful triggers are more valuable than unsuccessful ones and the brain strengthens the successful ones.
 If a trigger is successful in securing the outcome sought then its power is increased: more dopamine is released and this makes the motivating urge stronger.
-If we take the action we are being motivated to perform then the dopamine release is stopped immediately.
-If the motivation urge was powerful then the sense of relief when it stops is also powerful.
+If we take the action we are being motivated to perform then the dopamine release is stopped immediately and if the motivation urge was powerful then the sense of relief when it stops is also powerful.
 The “aaahhh!” sense of ease and comfort that we get on taking our first drink does not come from alcohol (it happens far too quickly for this to be the case) it is the reward system in operation.
 That surge of relief comes from the abrupt absence of dopamine and this is the “reward” component of the “reward system”.

 Every new circumstance in which we drink forms a new trigger and our brain constantly scans incoming information looking for triggering circumstances that have been met before.
 Directly seeing or smelling the subject of a trigger will make that trigger fire, but triggers are by no means limited to this direct identification.
 A flying bird may not be able to see the actual berries on a bush but it can see that the bush is of a type that bears good fruit.
 And the bird may be so far away that it can’t even see the bush but it can see the terrain that bushes of this type grow.
 The bird forms triggers for the berries, bushes of the correct form and for the terrain that supports this type of bush and we do exactly the same with alcohol.
 Yes, we form a trigger to drink whenever we see or smell alcohol but we also form a trigger for a place at which we’ve drunk previously and we also form triggers for the roads that lead to that place.
 Over an extended period we accumulate hundreds and hundreds of triggers that urge us to drink.
 The cravings brought on by these triggers grow stronger each time we act on them and they grow stronger as we draw closer to the trigger’s location.
 But the reward system can be fooled regarding closeness.
 The reward system evolved before the existence of pictures, photographs, television etc. and it evolved before our human ability to visualise and imagine.
 To the reward system all of these things are recognised as real.
 It cannot distinguish between a glass containing alcohol and a picture of a glass containing alcohol; both cause cravings to be launched.
 Photographs of alcohol and images of people drinking will bring on cravings and even imagining these things will cause the related triggers to fire.
 We can bring powerful cravings on ourselves by simply daydreaming about drinking.